 In conclusion, integrating intangible assets and formulating transfer pricing policies should be evaluated from the Group perspective.
 Equally, CFOs should optimise the overall value chain by improving deductible loss by arranging the distribution of profits.
 By optimising the overall value chain post-M&A, enterprises could improve enterprise income tax and VAT, and lower the tax risk.

-If you have questions or concerns related to China Transfer Pricing orother Tax matters, please contact Horizons at firstname.lastname@example.org to schedule a consultation session.
-From RMB 1,500 per session, Horizons can provide insight, expertise and the right solutions for you.
+If you have questions or concerns related to China transfer pricing, please contact us at firstname.lastname@example.org. to schedule a consultation session.
+Horizons can provide the insight, expertise and the right solutions for you.